|

 left with zero excess charge at the end of the demo.

-- Eliminate accidental shocks to yourself by always holding a bare
+- Eliminate accidental shocks to yourself by always holding a (bare

-voltage-adjustment wire during demonstrations, and stand so the tip of the
+voltage-adjustment wire during demonstrations, and position yourself so

 wire is between you and the VDG sphere.
 This lets you easily raise and